-Once big difference between Access and other Applications such as Word and Excel is that in other applications, you can often start working with a blank document as soon as you have created one.
-In Access, however, you often need to spend a lot of time planning and setting up the structure of a database before you can begin using it.
+One big difference between Access and other Applications such as Word and Excel is that in other applications, you can often start working with a blank document as soon as you have created one.
+In Access, however, you often need to spend some time planning and setting up the structure of a database before you can begin using it.